magfest-archive/ubersystem-deploy/INSTALL-realserver.md

 Getting started with a real control server
 ====================

-Use this for production.
+Use this for actually running this in production.
 A control server controls the puppet deploys on OTHER NODES, not the one it's running on.

-Don't use this for Vagrant
+*IF YOU JUST WANT TO PLAY AROUND WITH UBER, DON'T DO THIS, DO THE SIMPLER VERSION HERE: https://github.com/magfest/simple-rams-deploy*

 1) get this repo on the control server box
 ```